-7. The Appellant has not been dismissed, demoted, suspended without pay, involuntarily transferred, or denied any other rights she is entitled to under KRS 18A.095.
-Appellant has not claimed any type of protected class discrimination and no evidence has been presented to show that any such discrimination exists in relation to the Appellee's denial of the requested salary adjustment.
+7. The Appellant has not been dismissed, demoted, suspended without pay, involuntarily transferred, or denied any other rights he is entitled to under KRS 18A.095.
+Appellant has not claimed any type of protected class discrimination and no evidence has been presented to show that any such discrimination exists in relation to Appellee's denial of the requested salary adjustment.

-8. The Appellee's denial of the Appellant's request for a salary adjustment does not constitute an impermissible, adverse personnel action against the Appellant since her salary was not reduced or otherwise affected.
+8. The Appellee's failure to raise the Appellant's salary after he resigned and was reappointed does not constitute an impermissible, adverse personnel action against the Appellant since his salary was not reduced or otherwise affected.
 See Allen v.
 Justice and Public Safety Cabinet, Department of Corrections, Appeal No. 2022-146, 2023 WL 4404751 at 3 (KY PB June 13, 2023).

-9. The Appellant does not have the right to challenge the denial of her request for a salary increase.
-The Appellee had the discretion to raise the Appellant's salary but was not required to do so.
+9. The Appellant does not have the right to challenge the denial of a salary increase subsequent to his resign and reappoint notification.
+Appellee had the discretion to raise Appellant's salary but was not required to do so.